 How could this be?

 Christ was referring to Himself.
-He represented God’s kingdom—His government.
+As the only “true citizen” (see point Five), with the Spirit of God inside Him, He alone represented God’s Kingdom—His government.
 While Jesus was a flesh and blood man, He was also the Messiah, born to become a king.
 He never sinned or went against His Father’s will.
 He was the perfect representative of God’s government.

 Two: Defining a Kingdom